Reaclate/M_sQuare-Login-Form-prerelease/README.md

-This Is a project for a simple desktop responsive login page 0.0.1
+This is a project for a simple desktop responsive login page 0.0.1